 It’s very rare to go to a retreat and actually learn something that will be beneficial to both you and your students, but that is exactly what happens every time with the Oratory Fellowship.
 I encourage each and every teacher to learn more about oratory, no matter what subject matter he or she teaches.
 The Fellowship is a perfect way to build your skill-set with tons of oratory teaching strategies that you can put into place immediately.

-Once again, I would say “Thanks” to all the staff at Ford’s for doing such an incredible job this year–and I know our year is only just beginning.
+Once again, I want to thank all the staff at Ford’s for doing such an incredible job this year–and I know our year is only just beginning.
 I can’t wait to see everyone again in May.

 Interested in becoming a Ford’s Theatre National Oratory Fellow?
 The program is open to teachers who have previously participated in the Civil War Washington Teacher Fellows program.
 To learn more, click here.